rosnikv/rosnikv.github.io/_pages/about.md

 I worked with [Prof. Vineet Padmanabhan](https://scis.uohyd.ac.in/People/profile/vn_profile.php) in the topic of recommender systems.
 I have worked as a researcher in the cybersecurity and privacy group at [Tata Research Development and Design Centre, Pune, India](https://www.linkedin.com/company/tata-research-development-and-design-centre-trddc/?originalSubdomain=in).

-My research is in _human-machine collaboration_ and _data science_.
-I'm interested in modeling how machines and humans can collaborate and assist each other in the task of data-driven _hypotheses detection, generation_, and _ranking_.
+My research focuses on _human-machine collaboration_ for _scientific text understanding and reasoning_.
+I am particularly interested in how humans and machines can jointly contribute to the tasks of scientific hypotheses detection and generation.
+Additionally, I am passionate about using _large language models_ to the _broader societal benefit_.

-I also have a broad interest in topics around language models and _controllable text simplification in the biomedical domain_.

 <span style="color:blue"> If you are interested in collaboration, feel free to send me an email</span>.